-While generalized abstract datatypes are now considered well-understood, adding them to a language with a notion of subtyping comes with a few surprises.
+While generalized abstract datatypes are now considered well-understood, adding them to a language with a notion of subtyping reveals a few surprises.
 What does it mean for a GADT parameter to be covariant?
-The answer turns out to be quite subtle and involves new semantic properties of types that raise interesting design questions.
-We allow variance annotations in GADT definitions, present a sound and effective algorithm to check such declarations, and describe its application in a realworld language.
+The answer turns out to be quite subtle, and involves new semantic properties of types that raise interesting design questions.
+We prove a soundness theorem for GADT with variance annotations, and study its applicability in a real-world language.